UnderNightInBirth/FLS-Flora/README.md

 This modpack includes:
 - Custom characters - some ported, some by-hand, and hand-drawn!
 - Functional in-game Command List and future Missions
-- A new look to some of the UI and menus
+- A new look to some of the UI and menus - ported UNI1 Vs screen!
 - Lots of added BGMs to tune in to
 - Ported Type Lumina stages with nighttime edits
 - Network play with users of the same mod (and network-safe for everyone else)
+- Hitbox viewer
 - The most relaxed support community around

 ## Characters